MedeaMelana/JsonGrammar/README.md

   } deriving (Eq, Show)
 ```

-However, suppose that for this example's sake we have no control over the JSON
+However, in this example we have no control over the JSON format and cannot
-format and cannot change it to match our new structure.
-With JsonGrammar we
+change it to match our new structure.
+With JsonGrammar we can express mappings
-can express mappings where the nesting is not one-to-one:
+where the nesting is not one-to-one:

 ```
 instance Json Person where